bundoski/HotelWebsite/README.md

-# A website project that i started while i was listening to Traversy Media Udemy course on HTML , CSS and SASS.
+# A website project that i started while i was listening to an Udemy course from Traversy Media on HTML , CSS and SASS.